 Fishing limitations in effect for Maryland as heat wave brings up water temps

-Recreational fishers and anglers cannot target certain types of fish in certain parts of Maryland for the time being and extreme heat is to blame.
+Recreational fishers and anglers are asked not to target certain types of fish in parts of Maryland and extreme heat is to blame.

 This week, the state began encouraging people fishing in areas designated for catch and release to not target trout, and in the Chesapeake Bay and tidal tributaries, targeting striped bass is prohibited until the end of the month.